12deg/generator-12deg-library/README.md

 # Yeoman generator for library

-This yeoman generator helps set up a library (monorepo).
+This yeoman generator helps set up a library.
+The library is designed as a monorepo that is expected to contain several independent but related packages.

+The generator includes a child generator that helps generate a Fastify plugin as one such package in the library.

 ## Generators
   - **app**: sets up a new monorepo